bvbohnen/X3_Customizer/Documentation.md

         - Int, terran orbital laser shield count.

- * Set_Max_Marines (incompatible with: LU, TC)
+ * Set_Max_Marines (incompatible with: LU, TC, FL)

     Requires: L/x3story.obj

       Sets the maximum number of marines that each ship type can carry.
 These are byte values, signed, so max is 127.
 Note: in some cases, a larger ship type may use the marine count of a smaller ship if it is greater.
+Note: FL sets per-ship limits through tboarding.txt instead.

       * tm_count
         - Int, marines carried by TMs.